 Mirror disk type cluster A cluster system that does not use a shared disk.
-Local standby server by a user.
+Local disks of the servers are mirrored.

-Moving failover group Moving an application from an active server to a partitioned.
+Moving failover group Moving an application from an active server to a standby server by a user.

-Network partition All heartbeat is lost and the network between servers is networking terminology, it refers to devices, including computers and routers, that can transmit, receive, or process signals.
+Network partition All heartbeat is lost and the network between servers is partitioned.